 It's important that they feel trusted.
-Your trust in them increase their confidence in their abilities as an employee.
+Your trust in them increases their confidence in their abilities as an employee.
 It also gives them the confidence to take initiative.

 5. Give them room to make mistakes.

-One of my favorite quotes by Thomas Watson sums this up: "Recently, I was asked if I was going to fire an employee who made a mistake that cost the company $600,000.
+A quote by Thomas Watson sums this up: "Recently, I was asked if I was going to fire an employee who made a mistake that cost the company $600,000.
 'No,' I replied, 'I just spent $600,000 training him.
 Why would I want somebody to hire his experience?'"
-If you know when Watson was alive, you'll know this was a huge sum of money at that time.

 6. Learn from them.

-It's the same in your business.
-Your employees each have unique perspectives and experience that can help you grow your business.
+Your employees each have unique perspectives and experiences that can help you grow your business.
 Don't be afraid to capitalize on this.
 They will feel respected and valued.
 It will encourage them to invest in the success of the business as well.